 - Create a “dorm inventory” – Before leaving home, students should make a detailed inventory of all the items they are taking with them, and revise it every year.
 Having an up-to-date inventory will help get insurance claims settled faster in the event of theft, fire or other types of disasters.

-Guard against theft or damage of personal belongings while on campus
+Campus Insurance – Guard against theft or damage to personal belongings while on campus

 According to the National Center for Education Statistics, burglaries constitute more than 50 percent of all on-campus crimes.
 In addition, carelessness can cause other types of damage.
 To help prevent losses, students should: